132nd-etcher/docs/EDLM.md

 All the files that are to appear in the final document will be referenced in Markdown as links only, pointing to a file that exists near the Markdown source document (I'll come back on the structure later).
 To give an example, if I wanted to include a file named `picture.png` in a document named `index.md`, I would have to write the following in `index.md`: `[Picture caption](path/to/picture.png){width: 8cm}`.
 "Picture caption" simply describes the picture, and can be any text.
 The `path` part is irrelevant, since that will be handled by the tools I am writing, but the problem persists: media only appear as text and are to exist alongside the source.
 The `{width: 8cm}` part is optional, but is amazing to "force" the same width (or height) on all pictures throughout a document (which looks real nice).

-#### *Mitigation*:
+#### *Mitigation*
 * Declaring pictures by name offers a finer grained controls on their size, and allow for dynamic resizing of pictures from all origins
 * Updating pictures can be done without even opening the source.
 A file named `picture.png` will be included in the final document, whatever that file contains.
-Updating batch of pictures is thus very easy, and does not require updating them one by one in every Word document.
+Updating batch of pictures is thus very easy, and does not require updating them one by one in every Word document (imagine how easy it would be to be able to run batch updates on the pictures library ...).
 * Pictures are automatically indexed and referenced in the final document, and an automatic "Table of figures" is automatically generated, with hyperlinks to the pictures within the text.

 ### **New technologies**
 While all the cons so far are of relatively small import, I fear this one might raise the most shields in our community.
 Please bear with me for a little while ?
 For this project, I plan on using two pieces of software for the front-end (the parts people are expected to intercat with): **Markdown** and **Git**.
 For more information about them, see the "Technical" section of this document.
-#### *Mitigation*:
+#### *Mitigation*
 * While switching to new software always implies somewhat of a **learning curve**, I used the following criteria to select them:
     * Free (as in *no dinero*)
     * Open source